bluesoft/bee/README.md

       To validate all files
          bee schema:validate <database>

+      To create a MySql DDL script from local structure files.
+Will create a file named `bee.sql` bee schema:recreate_mysql <object>

-      To create a DDL script from local structure files.
-Will create a file named `bee.sql` bee schema:recreate <object>
+      To create a Oracle DDL script from local structure files.
+Will create a file named `bee.sql` bee schema:recreate_oracle <object>

 ## Data